Sometimes Fireworks are Painful

 Whether or not fireworks were expected, you may know you are in a safe setting but still feel cued (or “triggered”) to react.
 Some examples of distress you may feel include:

-• Feeling as if you can't control the situation or as if you are blindsided
+Feeling that you can't control the situation or you have been blindsided

-For Veterans, focus on the meaning of military-related holidays that supports your self-care.
+For Veterans, focus on the meaning of military-related holidays and then take actions that support your self-care.

 Choose activities that are healthy and safe for you.